 The scene was immense and totally opposite of what I had expected.
 And it became quite a task to decide which scenes to capture.
 As a by-stander, I must say the scenes and sounds when these guys were riding down the main road of Daytona became rather impressive and so mesmerising that one would entertain the thought that becoming one of them would be just perfect.

 What impressed me was the look of these bikers: tough, aggressive, brutal, with sex written all over.
 Yes, and a small sign on a bike ‘25 cents if you show your tits’.
+The sexily dressed women in their leather outfits, with their tattoos peeking through their authentically ripped jeans.
+And yes!
+There was alcohol, a lot of it.

 I felt totally out of place, in my normal outfit.
 I was initially afraid to get anywhere near this crowd.
 A crowd where everybody had a similar identity with a common goal to manifest this other life dimension for 5 days at Daytona, the life of a HD biker with the aroma of gas and burning tyres.